CrackingShells/.github/chatmodes/Planning.chatmode.md

 - For each action, define:
   - **Preconditions:** Required state/conditions before the action can be performed
   - **Details:** Clear explanation of what the action entails
+  - **Context:** Add files, directories, symbols, or other relevant context to clarify the action for an agent to find by themselves in case they have not followed the conversation
   - **Postconditions:** Resulting state/effects on the codebase after action completion
   - **Validation:** Methods to verify postconditions are achieved